A retail assistant sells goods in shops and stores. These could range from clothing or mobile phone shops to DIY and furniture stores.

 You will work indoors.

-You will be on your feet a lot and might have to carry heavy items.
+It is an active job and you might have to carry heavy items.

 You might have to work evenings and weekends.